This post may contain paid links to my personal recommendations that help to support the site!

 You’ve heard about SQL for being a powerful language in querying databases and how it can be used for some data analysis.
 You might have wondered: is SQL a programming language?
 I’ve done quite a handful of research, so here’s the answer:

-SQL is considered programming because it is Turing complete and can perform specific tasks on a computer.
+SQL is a programming language because it is Turing complete and can perform specific tasks on a computer.
 It is a domain-specific language used for communicating with relational databases.
 However, SQL can be considered a general-purpose programming language when extended with procedural languages.

 Now that you’ve read the short and direct answer, you should get a much clear picture of where SQL belongs in the world of programming languages.
 If you’re relatively new to programming languages, this might all just be very foreign and confusing to you.
 Do read on for a full guide to (hopefully) put your troubled queries (pun not intended) to rest.